DanielDanielsson/eslint-config-danieldanielsson/README.md

 },
 ```

-5. Now you can manually lint your code by running `npm run lint` and fix all fixable issues with `npm run lint:fix`.
+Now you can manually lint your code by running `npm run lint` and fix all fixable issues with `npm run lint:fix`.
+We'll look into how this can be automated on save in VSCode in just a bit, but since everyone working on your project might not have this configured it's great to have these scripts!

 ## Customization